lbryio/lbry.tech/content/.vuepress/public/api.md

 Returns:

 ```
-(list) ClaimDict, includes 'is_mine' field to indicate if the certificate claim is in the wallet.
+(list) ClaimDict, includes "is_mine" field to indicate if the certificate claim is in the wallet.
 ```
 :::